Gorisek-Bros/hill-verification-process/hill-approval-criteria-en.md

 2. **[REAL, RETRO]** Reproducing real profiles
     1. Hills with homologation available should have exactly same parameters as in the document unless there is an other source that suggests a better approach in converting the profile to DSJ4.
     2. In case of no homologation available, hill profile must be recreated as precise as possible using other available sources.
-    3. Expected World Record distance in DSJ4 must be set within range 100% to 102% of real hill record or longest jump performed during official competitions.
+    3. Expected World Record distance in DSJ4 must be set within range 100% to 102% of longest official hill record from highest available rank competition in any discipline.
+Longest jump performed in trainings may be used as a record if there was no other significant data provided.
 Range may be extended up to 105% if needed.

 3. **[FICTIONAL]** Designing fictional profiles
     1. Downhill profile should not allow for too high flight trajectory which could be considered as dangerous in real life.